cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/appendix.typ

 In the case of cylinders the integral is given by the following expression #cite(<Visscher_1991>):

-$ integral_V X^p Y^q Z^r d X d Y d Z = (8 pi (p-1)!! (q-1)!!)/((r+1)(p+q+2)!!). $
+$ integral_V X^p Y^q Z^r d X d Y d Z = (4 pi (p-1)!! (q-1)!!)/((r+1)(p+q+2)!!). $

 Is worth to note that, for any shape, the value of the integral is zero if any of the exponents $p$, $q$ or $r$ is odd.
 This is because the integral of an odd function between $-b$ and $b$, where $b$ is a real positive arbitrary value, is zero.

-== Rayleigh-Ritz Method<apx:Rayleigh-ritz>
+== The Rayleigh-Ritz Method<apx:Rayleigh-ritz>

-The Rayleigh method reduces a system with infinitely many degrees of freedom to one with a finite number, by making assumptions about the system’s deformation.
-Rather than deriving or solving a differential equation, the method approximates the solution by directly minimizing a functional.
-This is done by selecting a finite number of parameters in a trial (assumed) solution, making the approach particularly suitable for equilibrium analysis in macroscopic systems #cite(<Arora_2008>).
+The Rayleigh method reduces a system with infinitely many degrees of freedom to one with a finite number.
+Rather than deriving or solving a differential equation, the method approximates the solution by directly minimizing a functional which is, in this case, the Lagrangian $L$.
+This is done by selecting a finite number of parameters in a trial (assumed) solution.
+The approach is particularly suitable for problems like harmonic oscillators (both classical and quantum) and elasticity problems like the one outlined in this work #cite(<Arora_2008>).

 Ritz later extended Rayleigh’s method by formalizing the requirement that the trial (or basis) functions form a complete set.
 This extension allows for a more general and systematic application of the method, and it ensures that the approximation converges to the true solution as more basis functions are included #cite(<Arora_2008>).